 The actual trekking is for 4 days only.
-The first 2 days are spent on an excursion trip in Paro to acclimatize and the last 3 days offers cultural tours in Punakha valley and the capital city Thimphu.
+The first 2 days are spent on an excursion trip in Paro to acclimatize and the last 3 days offer cultural tours in Punakha valley and the capital city Thimphu.

-The Druk Path Trek is one of the most popular treks in the country as it passes through a gorgeous natural landscapes of blue pine forests, high ridges and pristine lakes while at the same time offering opportunity to visit some ancient lhakhangs, dzongs and villages.
+The Druk Path Trek is one of the most popular treks in the country as it passes through a gorgeous natural landscape of blue pine forests, high ridges and pristine lakes while at the same time offering opportunity to visit some ancient Lhakhang, dzongs and villages.
 Although graded Moderate – Difficult, the Druk Path Trek is a fairly easy hike to undertake as the distances between rest camps are shorter.
 The trail takes you through forests of fir, blue pine and dwarf rhododendrons at altitudes ranging between 2400m – 4200m above sea level.
 On the third day of the trek, we will arrive at Jigmelang Lake whose crystal-clear waters are home to gigantic trouts.

 This trek also offers stunning views of Mt.
 Gangkar Puensum, the highest unscaled peak in the world.
 The best times to embark on this trek are from March to June and September to November.

 You will spend the first two days in Paro on cultural excursion including hike to the famous Tiger’s Nest and get acclimatized before you venture out on an exciting 4-day trekking adventure through the lofty mountains, crystal-clear lakes and pristine forests.
 The last 2 full days will be spent in Thimphu and Punakha valley immersing yourself in much of the natural beauty and cultural wealth.

 The best time is during the months of March to May and September to November.
 Weather conditions are unfavourable during December, January and much of February with heavy snows along the trails and temperature well below zero degree Celsius.
 July and August are monsoon season.